Would you like to get involved and volunteer at the surgery? Start a new community project? Or join in and meet new people?

 - Administration support to complete forms, send out reminder letters, or make follow-up calls.

-Volunteer Centre Hackney will provide delivery staff, management support, and training for volunteers.
-They will also provide small project grants for patients who want to run their own activities.
+Volunteer Centre Hackney can provide delivery staff, management support, and training for volunteers.
+There are also small project grants available for patients who want to run their own activities.

 City and Hackney Clinical Commissioning Group